PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Warforged were not liberated due to the Treaty of Thronehold.
 This treaty was a political move so that Forge would not go public with the information he holds on Warforged production and ruin House Cannith's reputation.
 - Due to the ever-looming threat of blackmail, House Cannith has been hunting Forge ever since his escape, attempting to **capture him for further study (probably to continue to attempt to replicate the traits that allowed him to keep his memories)** and eliminate the possibility of that information ever getting out.
 - He was branded with a unique dragonmark on the front of this chest.
 It contains the House Cannith Gorgan, in addition to markings that read "FORGE 2".
-- He learned of **another creation forge in Sharn (How did he find out?)**, explaining his presence outside the lighthouse during his introduction to the campaign in session 5.
+- He learned of **another creation forge in Sharn (How did he find out?)**, explaining his presence outside the lighthouse during his introduction to the campaign in session 5, because he was looking for the teleportation circle inside The Lighthouse.
 - ***Character motivation:***
 	- Is it unethical to create more in my image?
 Does that make me a God, or does that make me one of you (normal people)?
 #### PC: Sylas Stormshadow (Deceased)